-What is true of individual man is eternally true of nations and for them also the same hope of illumination and of future, spiritual triumph and glory is predicted.

-Today, a great and unique opportunity faces every nation.
-Hitherto the problem of psychological integration, of intelligent living, of spiritual growth and of divine [page 29] revelation has been approached solely from the angle of man, the unit.
+Today a great and unique opportunity faces every nation.
+Hitherto the problem of psychological integration, of intelligent living, of spiritual growth and of [Page 10] divine revelation has been approached solely from the angle of man, the unit.
 Owing to the scientific achievements of mankind (as a result of the unfolding human intellect), it is now possible to think in far wider terms and to see humanity in a truer perspective.
 Our horizon is extending into infinity; our eyes are no longer focussed upon our immediate foreground.
 The family unit is now recognized in relation to the community, and the community is seen as an integral and effective part of the city, state or nation.
 Dimly, and as yet ineffectually, we are projecting this same concept into the field of international relations.
 Thinkers throughout the world are functioning internationally; this is the guarantee of the future because only when men can think in these wider terms will the fusion of all men everywhere become possible, will brotherhood come into being and humanity be a fact in our consciousness.

 Most men today think in terms of their own nation or group and this is their largest concept; they have progressed beyond the stage of their individual physical and mental well-being and are visioning the possibility of adding their quota of usefulness and of stability to the national whole; they are seeking to be cooperative, to understand and to further the good of the community.
 This is not rare but is descriptive of many thousands in every nation.
 This spirit and attitude will some day characterize the attitude of nation to nation.
 At present this is not so, and a very different psychology rules.
-Nations (and I say this with no exceptions in my mind) seek and demand the best for themselves, no matter what the cost to others; they regard this as a right attitude and as characteristic of good citizenship.
-Nations are colored by hatreds and prejudices, many of which are as unwarranted today as foul language in a religious meeting.
-Nations are split and divided within themselves by [page 30] racial barriers, by party differences and by religious attitudes.
-These inevitably bring disorder and finally disaster.
+Nations seek and demand the best for themselves, no matter what the cost to others; they regard this as a right attitude and as characteristic of good citizenship.
+Nations are coloured by hatreds and prejudices, many of which are as unwarranted today as foul language in a religious meeting.
+Nations are split and divided within themselves by racial barriers, by party [Page 11] differences and by religious attitudes.
+This inevitably brings disorder and finally disaster.

 An intense spirit of nationalism—assertive and boastful— distinguishes the citizens of most countries, particularly in relation to each other.
 This breeds dislike, distrust and the disruption of right human relations.
-All nations (and again I mean all) are guilty of these qualities and attitudes, expressed according to their individual culture and genius.
-It is with this premise that I wish to start.
+All nations are guilty of these qualities and attitudes, expressed according to their individual culture and genius.
 All nations, as all families, have also in them groups or individuals who are recognized sources of trouble to the well-intentioned remainder.
 There are nations within the international community which are and have been for a long time disrupting agencies.
-Of these Germany and Japan are the worst, but in lesser degree there are others.
-The theme of all nations at present is selfishness; some, however, vision a higher motive for life.